xincanfeng/vitsGPT/README.md

 ## Training
 You can train the VITS model w/ or w/o semantic tokens using the scripts below.

-We also provide the [pretrained models](a google drive page to appear).
+Note that we also provide the [pretrained models](a google drive page to appear).

 ### Training VITS with no semantic tokens
 ```sh